-proposed amendments to the NASD's eligibility rule contained in a currently-pending rule filing (SR-NASD-97-44).
+The proposed amendments to Rule 3110(f) would require various changes to the customer agreements used by member firms, including adding disclosure of proposed amendments to the NASD's eligibility rule contained in a currently-pending rule filing (SR-NASD-97-44).
 The proposed punitive damages rule (SR-NASD-97-47) would also require changes to the customer agreements used by member firms.
 In order to prevent multiple amendments to customer agreements as a result of these three rule filings, the NASD has determined that these three rule filings, if approved, should take effect at the same time.
 In addition, the effective date of the rules must provide enough time for firms to modify their customer agreements.
 Therefore, the proposed amendments to Rule 3110(f) and the eligibility rule, and the proposed punitive damages rule, will become effective 120 days after final Commission action on the last of the three rule filings.
 The NASD will announce the effective date of the rules in a Notice to Members published prior to the effective date.

-The proposed amendments to Rule 3110(f) would also provide that agreements signed before the effective date of the Rule as amended would be subject to the provisions of 3110(f) in effect at the time the agreement was signed.
+The proposed amendments to Rule 3110(f) would also provide that agreements signed before the effective date of the Rule amended would be subject to the provisions of 3110(f) in effect at the time the agreement was signed.

-Restriction of Rule to Customer Account Agreements
+Restriction of Rule of Customer Account Agreements